This image has an empty alt attribute; its file name is Ginger-Saketinis-2-1.jpg

 I’ve had these a few times already and I’ve used both lemon and lime juice.
 Whatever you have on hand works just fine, but I preferred the lime.
 It was just so crisp and fresh.
 Either way, you’ll love them.

-Searching for more gin recipes? gin mojitos / gin basil smash / Clover Club cocktail / cherry negroni sour
+More gin recipes: gin mojitos / gin basil smash / Clover Club cocktail / cherry negroni sour

 a cocktail glaass filled with saketini and garnished